Shaun Wade (American football): Baltimore Ravens

 Wade was selected by the Baltimore Ravens in the fifth round (160th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 12, 2021.

 New England Patriots

 On August 26, 2021, Wade was traded to the New England Patriots in exchange for a 2022 seventh-round pick and a 2023 fifth-round pick.

 After primarily playing as a backup his first two seasons, Wade saw an uptick in playing time in 2023 due to injuries.
 He played in 14 games with six starts, recording 23 tackles and one pass deflection.

 Wade was waived by the Patriots on August 27, 2024.

 Los Angeles Chargers

 On September 2, 2024, Wade was signed to the Los Angeles Chargers practice squad.
 He was promoted to the active roster on October 21.
 He was released and re-signed to the practice squad on October 24.

 Chicago Bears

 On April 3, 2025, Wade signed a one-year contract with the Chicago Bears.
 He was placed on injured reserve on August 12.

+Dallas Renegades

+On January 14, 2026, Wade was drafted by the Dallas Renegades of the United Football League (UFL).

+Philadelphia Eagles

+On June 16, 2026, Wade signed with the Philadelphia Eagles.
+He was released on August 30 as part of final roster cuts.
+On September 24, he was re-signed to the practice squad.